AbhiramDodda/FarmEase/README.md

 ### FromFarm

 In FromFarm any buyer can visit the page and can look for the products along with the farmer contact details.
 The direct contact with farmers is provided so as to eliminate mediation which is a major cause for price increment and production fluctuations.
+All the farmers who registered themselves as sellers on Farmer side are added to Seller database and the details are displayed on FromFarm website.